 Sample questions relating to RBS - Direct Line transfer of equity

-- My father passed away half a year ago leaving a unencumbered bungalow to me and my brother in equal shared.
-He has always lived in the property, there was a clause in the will specifying that the premisescould not be sold for three years following her passing so he could remain there for a specified time frame.
-He now says he would like to remain in the premises beyond the specified period.
-We have considered a transfer of equity.
-Am I right in saying we should get a valuation then he'd get a mortgage in the conventional way to purchase my share?
+- My mum passed away early last year leaving a unencumbered house to me and my step brother in equal shared.
+He has always lived in the premises, there was a clause in her will specifying that the housecould not be sold for three years after her death so he could reside there for a specified time frame.
+He now wants to remain in the property beyond the prescribed period.
+We have discussed a transfer of equity.
+Would I be right in thinking that we should get a valuation then he'd get a home loan in the conventional way to purchase my equity?

-Important warnings to consider in further to the above RBS - Direct Line transfer of equity information :
+General Advice to read in further to the above RBS - Direct Line transfer of equity Questions and Answers :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the RBS - Direct Line conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
 If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your conveyancing solicitor will check with RBS - Direct Line This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back